 One of cats’ most charming and enviable traits is their ability to curl up and sleep pretty much anywhere.
 A box, a bag, your basket of clean laundry—you name it, it can become a cozy cat bed.

-Follow your cat’s lead and learn to adapt, no matter where you end up.
+Follow your cat’s lead for stress-free moving and learn to adapt, no matter where you end up.
 They may not like change, but they can certainly make the best of it.
 If you’ve sacrificed a larger home for a better location (or a cool loft in the city for a better school district for the kiddos in the ‘burbs), embrace the unique charms of your new home and ‘hood.
 Home isn’t just about where you live; it’s about who you share your life with, and that includes your cat!